chrisizeh/cmssw/PhysicsTools/PyTorch/README.md

 ```

 ### Ahead-of-Time (example code, not production ready):

+**The scripts provided for compiling the AOT model are purely for illustrative purposes to simplify further development, and are by no means intended for production use.**

 - Uses PyTorch AOT compiler to generate `.cpp` and `.so` files. (prerequisite done manually by end-user)
 - Package provide helper scripts to automate compilation process with CMSSW provided tools to some extent
 - Loads compiled model via [AOTIModelPackageLoader](https://github.com/pytorch/pytorch/blob/v2.6.0/torch/csrc/inductor/aoti_package/model_package_loader.h).